-The dosage depends on the size of your dog, and there is a size guide on the back to instruct you so you give your dog the right amount.
+The dosage depends on the size of your dog, and there is a size guide on the back to instruct you, so you give your dog the right amount.

 The box is also available in 3 different sizes, which is ideal if you own more than one dog or if you are in the middle of an infection.

-The 8 in 1 dewormer is also a very good value compared to other brands which are upwards of 6 times the cost for their deworming treatments.
+The 8 in 1 canine dewormer is also a very good value compared to other brands which are upwards of 6 times the cost for their deworming treatments.
 On the other hand, some owners have reported back that due to the low cost, it is not effective and did not cure their dog.

-Therefore, if used correctly at the right dosage it will rid your dog of any of the parasites listed on the box.
+Therefore, if used correctly at the right dosage, it will rid your dog of any of the parasites listed on the box.

 Each packet treats 40 lbs. and needs to be given once a day for 3 consecutive days.
 There are also other packets available if your dog’s size falls outside of this category, though keep in mind this particular size is one use per dog, and not for multiple treatments (such as once every six months as recommended) or if you own more than one dog.

-Therefore, you may require more than one packet a time which will ramp up the costs in the long run.
+You may require more than one packet a time which will ramp up the costs in the long run.

-Overall the Panacur C has a good reputation among owners, and is also commonly recommended by vets.
+Overall the Panacur C has a good reputation among owners and is also commonly recommended by vets.
 Only a small percentage (1%) of dogs tested had adverse reactions such as vomiting or stomach upset.

-Can be mixed in with a dog’s regular food
+- Can be mixed in with a dog’s regular food

-Though, similar to other powdered forms of deworming treatments, you will need to ensure your dog eats all of the food it is sprinkled over for it to be effective, which can be much more troublesome compared to tablet or capsule form where the full dose is administered in one go.
+Though similar to other powdered forms of deworming treatments, you will need to ensure your dog eats all of the food it is sprinkled over for it to be effective, which can be much more troublesome compared to tablet or capsule form where the full dose is administered in one go.

-If you buy the smaller pack at two doses, be aware that one dose is actually both pills taken in stages; therefore, if you own multiple dogs or require tablets for a longer length of time (given you will need to deworm each dog you own every 6 months), then you may have to buy the larger 12-dose pack.
+If you buy the smaller tablet pack at two doses, be aware that one dose is actually both pills taken in stages; therefore, if you own multiple dogs or require tablets for a longer length of time (given you will need to deworm each dog you own every 6 months), then you may have to buy the larger 12-dose pack.

 As this product is only available in 2 or 12 doses, it may work out considerably more expensive, especially if you own more than one dog.